Get coverage even if you don’t have a driver’s license or have only a temporary or an international driver’s license.

 Rental reimbursement coverage from Access Auto Insurance is an optional add-on that will pay $25 per day for a maximum of 30 days for a rental vehicle if your car is in the shop for covered repairs.

-Access Auto Insurance can help you with your SR-22 filing if you have a DUI or moving violations on your record and are required by the state to carry this certificate for a specified period of time.
+Access car insurance can help you with your SR-22 filing if you have a DUI or moving violations on your record and are required by the state to carry this certificate for a specified period of time.
 It is important to remember that SR-22 is not insurance but proof of insurance and is linked with a driver and not a vehicle.
 You will still need to buy additional car insurance with an SR-22.

 However, if you don’t own a car and are buying a non-owner’s SR-22 from Access Auto Insurance, then this generally comes with state-minimum bodily injury liability coverage and property damage liability coverage.
 It will not include collision coverage.